deanwampler/spark-scala-tutorial/tutorial/README.md

 At the `sbt` prompt, type `console`.
 You'll see a welcome message and a `scala>` prompt.

-We're going to paste in the code from <a class="shortcut" href="#code/src/main/scala/spark/Intro1.sc">Intro1.sc</a>.
+We're going to paste in the code from [Intro1.sc](../src/main/scala/spark/Intro1.sc) .
 You could do it all at once, but we'll do it a few lines at a time and discuss each one.
 (It's harmless to paste comments from the source file.)
 Here is the content of the script without the comments, but broken into sections with discussions:

 ```
 import org.apache.spark.SparkContext